Medical Policy: 02.04.70

 This Medical Policy document describes the status of medical technology at the time the document was developed.
 Since that time, new technology may have emerged or new medical literature may have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific and medical literature becomes available.

-Cancers of unknown primary (CUP) represents 3% to 4% of cancers diagnosed in the United States.
+Cancers of unknown primary (CUP) accounts for 3% to 5% of all tumors and is among the 10 most frequently diagnosed tumors in devoloped countries.
+An estimated 31,480 cases of CUP will be diagnosed in the United States in 2019, accounting for approximately 2% of all U.S. cancers.
 These cancers are heterogeneous and many accompanied by poor prognoses.
 A detailed history and physical combined with imaging and tissue pathology (immunohistochemical (IHC) staining) can identify some, but not all, primary sources of secondary tumors.
 It is suggested that identifying the likely primary source with gene expression profiling to direct treatment may improve health outcomes.